 Although he had his heart set on being a pilot, at the start of the war the RCAF would only accept university graduates.

 But by 1942, the RCAF was recruiting anybody with a Grade 8 education.
 Leo passed the IQ test and the physical with flying colours and trained in Canada until May 1944 before arriving in England to start flying heavy bombers.
 Here’s the cover of Leo’s very battered logbook.

 This page shows his first solo flight on a Tiger Moth, near the bottom right, dated July 12, 1943, at No. 10 Elementary Flight Training School in Pendleton, Ontario.

 On September 8, 1943, he began his next level of training on Harvards at No. 2 Service Flight Training School at Uplands, just outside Ottawa.

 In spring 1944 Leo finally set sail for England and began to train on twin-engine bombers, and then on the mighty four-engine Lancaster.

 Here is Leo, standing at the centre, surrounded by his crew.
-(To read my previous post about another Lancaster bomber pilot, who coincidentally also flew with RAF Squadron 90, click: The Case of the Reluctant Bomb Aimer.)
+(To read my previous post about another Lancaster bomber pilot, who coincidentally also flew with RAF Squadron 90, click: The Reluctant Bomb Aimer.)

 Leo was still quite inexperienced during his training flights when he crashed his Lancaster in December 1944.
 He was trying to land at RAF East Kirkby with only two functioning engines and misjudged his speed.
 Although the Lanc crashed into a pasture and broke into two pieces, luckily everyone survived with minor injuries, except a poor horse that died when it was struck by the starboard wing.